Dual chiral density wave induced oscillating Casimir effect: Results with MIT bag boundary

-Figure~\ref{MITCasimir} shows the results of the Casimir coefficients at low-, intermediate-, and high-density regions.
+Figure~\ref{MITCasimir} shows the results of the Casimir coefficients at zero-, intermediate-, and high-density regions.
 In the case of the ``MIT bag" boundary, the number of discretized levels is twice larger than that with the PBC.
 As a result, the period of oscillation is half of that with the PBC: analogous to Eq.~(\ref{eq:period}),

-Furthermore, from these results, we can also discuss the case with the antiperiodic boundary conditions (APBCs).
-The discrete momentum, $k_z\to (2n+1)\pi/L_z$, for the APBCs is shifted by a half period from $k_z\to 2n\pi/L_z$ for the PBCs, and hence the sign of the Casimir energy is flipped and also its absolute value changes slightly.
-The corresponding Lifshitz formula is written as

-In the $3+1$ dimensions, the Casimir energy with $k_z\to (2n+1)\pi/L_z$ is $16$ times larger than that with $k_z\to (n+1/2)\pi/L_z$.
-As a result, by multiplying the vertical axis obtained in Fig.~\ref{MITCasimir} by $16$ and the horizontal axis by $2$, we can obtain the exact results for the APBCs.
+Furthermore, from these results, we can also discuss the relationship between the cases with the ``MIT bag" boundary and the APBC.
+The discrete momenta are $k_z\to (n+1/2)\pi/L_z$ and $k_z\to (2n+1)\pi/L_z$, respectively.
+For this reason, Eq.~(\ref{eq:ECas_MIT}) is equal to Eq.~(\ref{eq:ECas_APBC}) multiplying by $1/2$ and replacing as $L_z \to 2L_z$.
+As a result, the Casimir energy with ``MIT bag" boundaries is exactly $16$ times smaller than that with the APBCs (the factor of $2^3$ is due to $3+1$ dimensions).
+Therefore, using the results in Fig.~\ref{MITCasimir}, by multiplying the vertical axis by $16$ and the horizontal axis by $2$, we can obtain the exact results for the APBCs.